borkshop/kni/MANUAL.md

-# Inkblot Manual
+# Kni Manual

 The following is an undigestable reference because I don’t yet have time to write a graduated tutorial.

-Inkblot is a parser, compiler, and a runtime, all of which are accessible with the `inkblot` command as installed by `npm`.
+Kni is a parser, compiler, and a runtime, all of which are accessible with the `kni` command as installed by `npm`.

 ```
-npm i -S inkblot
+npm i -S kni
 PATH=$PATH:node_modules/.bin
-inkblot --help
+kni --help
 ```

-Be sure to use a project-local installation of inkblot.
+Be sure to use a project-local installation of `kni`.
 While the language evolves, there are likely to be multiple radically different major versions of this project in concurrent use.

-By default, `inkblot` accepts a `.ink` file (see one of the many examples) and opens up an interactive console for the story.
+By default, `kni` accepts a `.kni` file (see one of the many examples) and opens up an interactive console for the story.
 The `-j` command line flag bypasses the runtime and dumps the compiled JSON state machine for the story.